Politics of South Korea

 The politics of South Korea take place in the framework of a presidential representative democratic republic, whereby the president is the head of state, and of a multi-party system.
 To ensure a separation of powers, the government of the Republic of Korea is made up of three branches: legislative, executive, and judicial.
 The government exercises executive power, and legislative power is vested in both the government and the National Assembly.
 The judiciary is independent of the executive and the legislature and comprises a Supreme Court, appellate courts, and a Constitutional Court.

-Since 1948, the constitution has undergone five major revisions, each signifying a new republic.
+Since 1948, the constitution has undergone nine major revisions, each signifying a new republic.
 The current Sixth Republic began with the last major constitutional revision that took effect in 1988.
-From its founding until the June Democratic Struggle, the South Korean political system operated under a military authoritarian regime, with the freedom of assembly, association, expression, press and religion as well as civil society activism being tightly restricted.
+From its founding until the June (1987) Democratic Struggle, the South Korean political system operated under a military authoritarian regime, with the freedom of assembly, association, expression, press and religion as well as civil society activism being tightly restricted.
 During that period, there were no freely elected national leaders, political opposition was suppressed, dissent was not permitted and civil rights were curtailed.

-According to the V-Dem Democracy indices in 2024, South Korea was the fifth most electoral democratic country, as well as the fourth most liberal democratic country in Asia.
+According to the V-Dem Democracy indices in 2026, South Korea was the joint most electorally democratic country (alongside Japan), as well as the most liberally democratic country in Asia.
 South Korea is often cited as a model of democracy due to its relatively peaceful and internally-driven democratic transition.